 In March 2017, we signed Amendment 3 to the Loan Agreement increasing the total facility available by \$5.0 million to a total of \$18.0 million.
 We had until February 28, 2018 to draw down from this additional available amount.
 As of March 31, 2018, we had not drawn any of this additional facility.
 Additionally, the lender may provide an optional term loan, solely at the lender's discretion, for an incremental \$5.0 million.
 We have until September 3, 2018 to request a draw down from this additional amount.
-As of March 31, 2018, we have not requested to draw any of this amount.
-Principal payments were delayed to March 1, 2018 and the loan maturity date was extended to March 1, 2019.
-The amendment did not affect the due date of the existing end of term fees (in aggregate \$0.5 million) which was due on February 1, 2018.
+As of June 30, 2018, we have not requested to draw any of this amount.
+Principal payments were delayed to September 1, 2018 and the loan maturity date was extended to March 1, 2019.
+We voluntarily made principal payments in the months of March, April and May, 2018.
+No principal payments were made in June, July or August 2018.
+We expect to resume paying principal on the loan in September, 2018.
+The amendment did not affect the due date of the existing end of term fees (in aggregate \$0.5 million) which were due on February 1, 2018.
 In connection with this amendment, we issued Hercules a warrant to purchase up to 38,828 shares of our Series D Preferred Stock at an exercise price of \$3.67 per share.
 Upon closing of the IPO, this warrant was automatically converted into a warrant to purchase up to 12,080 shares of our common stock at an exercise price of \$11.80 per share.

-The Loan Agreement and amendments contain end of term payments and are recorded in the debt accounts. \$0.5 million of end of term payments were paid in the first quarter of 2018.
+The Loan Agreement and amendments contain end of term payments and are recorded in the debt accounts. \$0.5 million of end of term payments were paid in the first half of 2018.